endolith/waveform-analysis/readme.md

 According to the never-wrong Wikipedia:

-* THD is the fundamental alone vs the harmonics alone
+* THD is the fundamental alone vs the harmonics alone.
+The definition is ambiguous
 * THD+N is the entire signal (not just the fundamental) vs the entire signal with the fundamental notched out.
-(For low distortion, the difference between the entire signal and the fundamental is negligible.)
+(For low distortion, the difference between the entire signal and the fundamental alone is negligible.)

-The primary problem with the current script is that I don't know how much of the surrounding region of the peak to throw away.
+I'm not sure how much of
+the surrounding region of the peak to throw away.
+Should the "skirt" around the fundamental be considered part of the peak or part of the noise (jitter)?
 Probably the way to match other test equipment is to just calculate the width of a certain bandwidth, but is that really ideal?

-    width = 50
-    f[i-width: i+width+1] = 0

-Instead of a fixed width, it currently just tries to find the nearest local minima and throw away everything between them.
-It works for almost all cases, but on peaks with wider "skirts", it gets stuck at any notches.
-Should this be considered part of the peak or part of the noise (jitter)?
+Previously was finding the nearest local minima and throwing away everything between them.
+It works for some cases, but on peaks with wider "skirts", it gets stuck at any notches.
+Now using a fixed width ±10% of the fundamental, which works better.

+For comparison, Audio Precision manual states:

+> Bandreject Amplitude Function
+> Bandreject Response
-By comparison, Audio Precision manual states "Bandreject Response typically –3 dB at 0.725 f0 & 1.38 f0", which is about 0.93 octaves.
+> typically –3 dB at 0.725 fo & 1.38 fo

-Also it computes the FFT for the entire sample, which is a waste of time.
-Use short samples.
+> –20 dB at fo ±10%
+> –40 dB at fo ±2.5%

+So this is Q factor 1.53 or 0.93 octaves?
+2nd-order?

-Adobe Audition with dither:
+Adobe Audition with default dither, full-scale 997 Hz sine wave:

-    997 Hz 8-bit    -49.8
+     8-bit    -49.8 dB
-    997 Hz 16-bit   -93.4
-    997 Hz 32-bit   -143.9
+    16-bit    -93.3 dB
+    32-bit   -153.8 dB

 [Art Ludwig's Sound Files](http://members.cox.net/artludwig/):

     File                        Claimed  Measured  (dB)
-    Reference           0.0%     0.0022%   -93.3
+    Reference           (440Hz) 0.0%     0.0022%   -93.3
-    Single-ended triode 5.0%     5.06%     -25.9
+    Single-ended triode (440SE) 5.0%     5.06%     -25.9
-    Solid state         0.5%     0.51%     -45.8
+    Solid state         (440SS) 0.5%     0.51%     -45.8

 Comparing a test device on an Audio Precision System One 22 kHz filtered vs recorded into my 96 kHz 24-bit sound card and measured with this script: